Rev. Dr. Rick Belous

 Besides being a noted preacher, Rick also specializes in pastoral counseling.
 “Other doctors may not do house calls these days, but I still do,” he adds.
 Rick is the author, or co-author, of 13 books and numerous articles.
 He has been interviewed on CNN, NPR, and The Today Show, as well as been quoted by The New York Times, The Wall Street Journal, The Washington Post and other leading papers.
 Rick has also served as an advisor to two U.S Presidential Commissions.

-Rick lives in the Roanoke area with two of daughters and a cat.
+Rick lives in the Roanoke area with two of his daughters and a cat.

 “When I first came to Unity, in Northern Virginia back in the 1980s, what really struck me was the love within the church.
 It really was a very special place.
 Unity of Roanoke Valley has that same warmth and compassion.
 The people here don’t just talk the talk – – they walk the walk,” he notes.